CandelaOlha/adopt-me/README.md

 [Adopt me](https://candelaolha.github.io/adopt-me/) was the first website I styled using Sass.

-Also, I created a functional slider with Javascript to display "Stories worth reading", which are blog articles.
+Also, I managed to create a functional slider with Javascript to display "Stories worth reading", which are blog articles.

+Still figuring out which is the best way to make an automated slider for the testimonial section.

 ## Technologies